DerGuru/The-Resonant/Chapters/P2-04 - Dealer’s Trap.md

 “Everything,” Milo repeated, dry.
 “Bold category.”

 “Proves what we’re all feeling and half of us are afraid to name: the municipal fabric around Mill‑4 has been cut and resewn.”
-He set the case between them and opened it to reveal a large sheet: city grid, river line, ward boundaries—overlaid with an ochre ink that braided faint loops through streets and alleys like spilled thread.
+He set the case between them and opened it to reveal a large sheet: city grid, river line, ward boundaries - overlaid with an ochre ink that braided faint loops through streets and alleys like spilled thread.

 Jason leaned just close enough that he could smell the paper.
-Old, yes—but the varnish was new, and whoever had done the conservation had used a citrus solvent.
+Old, yes - but the varnish was new, and whoever had done the conservation had used a citrus solvent.

 “Provenance?”
 Milo asked without looking up.